July 1-August 10, 1974 - The 41-day strike ends when the veteran NFL players report to training camp without a new agreement.

 December 8, 2011 - The lockout officially ends when NBA players and owners ratify a 10-year collective bargaining agreement.

 National Hockey League (NHL) Lockouts & Strikes:

-There have been four work stoppages in the NHL since 1992, as a result of 1 strike and 3 lockouts.
+There have been four work stoppages in the NHL since 1992, as a result of one strike and three lockouts.

 2004-2005 - First time that a North American professional sports league loses an entire season due to a labor dispute.